adobe-type-tools/afdko/docs/FDK_Build_Notes.md

 cmake --build build
 ```

-Note that unless you are using macOS or Windows you must have `libuuid` and its header files installed in order to build `makeotfexe`.
+Note that unless you are using macOS or Windows you must have `libuuid` and its header files installed in order to build `addfeatures`.
 These will typically be part of a package named `uuid-dev`, `libuuid-devel`, or `util-linux-libs`. (`libuuid` is a dependency of the Antlr 4 Cpp runtime, which is built by `cmake/ExternalAntlr4Cpp.cmake`.
 If you have build trouble after installing the library the [Antlr 4 Cpp runtime documentation](https://github.com/antlr/antlr4/tree/master/runtime/Cpp) may help.)

-If the build is successful each program (e.g. makeotfexe) will be built as `build/bin/[program]`.
-If you would like to install them in `/usr/local/bin` you can then run `cmake --build build -- install`.
+If the build is successful the code for each low-level program (e.g. addfeatures) will be built into a single shared library.
+The code can then be run using `python` script stubs, or by linking to the library with an appropriate `main()` function to forward `argv` and `argc` to the desired function.

 ### LibXML2